IASPEI Statutes with By-Laws*

 - Each country having adhered to the International Union of Geodesy and Geophysics (IUGG) is a member.

 - Each scientist participating in IASPEI activities and in the Scientific Assemblies is an individual IASPEI member.
-Any member attending the General Assemblies or participating in other activities of the Association in the past ten years is considered to be an active individual member.
+Any member attending the General Assemblies or participating in other activities of the Association at least once in the past ten years is considered to be an active individual member.

 III.
 National Committees